ces-peie/track-vico-changes/changes/descriptive-log.md

 #### 2015-06-19 13:52:53 -0600
 QUESTIONS FOR PERTUSSIS SURVEILLANCE

-4 questions were added to record H2 revisión de expediente clinico The drafting of 3 questions related to whooping cough was modified H2 inscripción de diarrea y respiratoria
+4 questions were added to record H2 revisi?n de expediente clinico The drafting of 3 questions related to whooping cough was modified H2 inscripci?n de diarrea y respiratoria

 Elegibility Methods are pending